Fall 2026 Timeline

 - An updated credential evaluation showing your degree completion.

-Fully admitted and conditionally admitted applicants are invited to attend our Prepare to Enroll webinar series hosted by the Zicklin Graduate Admissions and Graduate Programs offices on select Fridays leading up to the start of the Spring 2026 semester.
+Fully admitted and conditionally admitted applicants are invited to attend our Prepare to Enroll webinar series hosted by the Zicklin Graduate Admissions and Graduate Programs offices on select Thursday and Fridays leading up to the start of the Fall 2026 semester.

 Students who are fully admitted and deposited will receive an email starting in late November with instructions on how to activate their CUNYfirst account.